amccaugh/phidl/README.md

 CAD layout and geometry creation utilities for photonic and superconducting circuits

 # Changelog
+## 0.5.4
+### Changes
+ - A few under-the-hood optimizations
+### Bugfixes
+ - Fixed error with quickplot where the last edge of a polygon was not rendered

 ## 0.5.3
 ### New features
  - Layers() are now implemented.
 See tutorial_example.py "Using Layers" section for a demonstration